shoppepm/shoppe/docs/repositories.md

 ## Repository structure

-A repository contains the list of packages present in the repository and the packages themselves..
-Each package has its own folder, which contains the compiled package (content.tar.gz) and the shoppepkg file *(See also: [Shoppe package file](shoppepkg.md))*.
+A repository contains the list of packages present in the repository and the packages themselves.
+Each package has its own folder, which contains the compiled package (content.tar.gz) and the shoppepkg file *(See also: [Shoppe package file](packages.md))*.

-The repository metadata contains information about every package present in the repository,
+The repository metadata contains information about every package present in the repository.

 ## Configuration file ($configdir/repositories)